evilstarksai/CLUBS_IITK/Readme.md

 ?>
 ```

-6. Now, Open the project in your browser.
+6. Now, Open the project in your browser using 'localhost/CLUBS_IITK'.
     It should run perfectly.
- localhost/CLUBS_IITK